raspberrypilearning/recruiting-mentors/en/quiz1/question_1.md

   --- /feedback ---

-- (x) The role title, aims and expectations of the role, an outline of tasks, the location and timing of the volunteer role.
+- (x) The role title, aims and expectations of the role, an outline of tasks, the location and timing of the volunteer mentor role.

   --- feedback ---
 Volunteer role descriptions should outline what a role involves.
-They ensure both the volunteer and others in the Dojo have a clear understanding of their role.
+They ensure both the mentor and others in the Code Club have a clear understanding of their role.
   --- /feedback ---

 - ( ) Only the benefits of volunteering and desirable skills for the role